Western Idaho Fair

-The Western Idaho Fair is the one of the annual state fairs of Idaho.
-It has been held in the capital city of Boise virtually every late summer/early fall since 1897, and annually in the city of Garden City on the grounds of the Expo Idaho since 1967.
-It is usually held from the third Friday of August, until the fourth Sunday of August.
+The Western Idaho Fair is one of the three annual state fairs of Idaho.
+It was held in the capital city of Boise virtually every late summer/early fall since 1897, and since 1967, annually in to the west of Boise to what is now Expo Idaho.
+The fair is usually held from the third Friday of August until the fourth Sunday of August.

-The corresponding Eastern Idaho Fair is held in Bingham County at Blackfoot.
+Idaho being a large and climatically diverse state, the corresponding Eastern Idaho Fair is held in Blackfoot southwest of Idaho Falls, and the North Idaho Fair in Coeur d'Alene in the state's panhandle.

 History

 Western Idaho Fair's historical precursor was the Idaho Intermountain Fair, first held in 1897.
 As with many fairs of its era it was primarily an agricultural and livestock exhibition; sheep, cattle, horses and hogs were shipped to Boise from all over the West for the event.

-In the spring of 1902, the fair association purchased 84 acre of land on the present-day corner of Fairview and Orchard and moved the fair to that site.
-This was also the year that the fair welcomed "Buffalo Bill" Cody's Wild West Show.
+In the spring of 1902, the fair association purchased 84 acre of land on the present-day corner of Fairview and Orchard and moved the fair to the site.
+That was also the year the fair welcomed "Buffalo Bill" Cody's Wild West Show.
 The fair of 1913 included its first full-fledged rodeo, called the Boise Stampede.
 This rodeo included the best livestock and contestants from other famous rodeos, such as the Pendleton Round-Up and Cheyenne Frontier Days.

-The fair's continuity suffered during the next two decades due to economic issues, war, changes in management, and a simple lack of interest.
+The fair's continuity suffered during the next two decades due to economic conditions, war, changes in management, and a basic lack of interest.
 From 1913 to 1935 (except 1917–18, when it went on hiatus caused by World War I), for example, the fair changed names five times, and wasn't even held in eight of those twenty-two years.
 In 1936, Ada County Commissioners appointed a Fair Board to organize a new Western Idaho State Fair.
 Ed Sproat was named fair manager at that time and after a successful 1936 fair a gift of $1,000 was given to him for a "job well done."
 This was the first time any money had been given to the fair volunteers.
 After 1941, World War II forced the cancellation of the fair for the next four years.

-In 1967, the growing fair was moved to its current location at the corner of Chinden Boulevard and Glenwood Avenue in Garden City on the grounds of Expo Idaho, and its named changed to the Western Idaho Fair.
-Bob Lorimer, Idaho Statesman reporter and agricultural columnist for many years, wrote, "Even the name is new – and so is everything else except familiar faces and tradition."
-The 2020 Western Idaho Fair was cancelled due to the COVID-19 pandemic, but in a return to its roots 4-H and Future Farmers of America youth exhibits, competitions and sales will still be held.
+In 1967, the growing fair was moved to its current location at the corner of Chinden Boulevard and Glenwood Avenue.
+The fairgrounds remain in unincorporated Ada County, but Garden City now completely surrounds the complex.

+When the fair moved, the branding and name changed to the Western Idaho Fair and the site became Expo Idaho.
+Bob Lorimer, the Idaho Statesman reporter and agricultural columnist for many years, wrote, "Even the name is new–and so is everything else except familiar faces and tradition."

+The 2020 Western Idaho Fair was canceled due to the COVID-19 pandemic, but returned to its roots with 4-H and Future Farmers of America exhibits, competitions, and sales.